skillrepos/k8s-dev-v2/codespace-labs.md

 our project, there is a combined one (deployments and services for both the web and db pieces) already setup for you in the k8s-dev/roar-k8s directory.

 Take a look at the yaml file there for the Kubernetes deployments and services.
-Click on the link: [**roar-k8s/roar-complete.yaml**](./roar-k8s/roar-complete.yaml)
+Click on the link: [**roar-k8s/roar-complete.yaml**](./roar-k8s/roar-complete.yaml) if in the codespace or you can type *"code roar-k8s/roar-complete.yaml"* in the *TERMINAL* tab to open it.

  See if you can identify the different services and deployments in the file.